fedidcg/LightweightFedCM/README.md

 By default, FedCM makes a distinction between `sign-up` and `sign-in` via a property in the user profile information, called `approved_clients`, that is received in the [fetch the accounts](https://w3c-fedid.github.io/FedCM/#fetch-the-accounts) step: if the `clientId` passed in the `navigator.credentials.get()` call is not a member of `approved_clients`, it means that this client was never previously approved by the user.

-This functionality should not be impacted by either the "Optional Endpoints" or "Config Push" features, but does have an obvious correct behavior for the "Accounts Push" feature.
+This functionality should not be impacted by either the "Optional Endpoints" or "Config Push" features, but does not have an obvious correct behavior for the "Accounts Push" feature.

 The `approved_clients` property is only useful if it is reasonably fresh.
 For `approved_clients` to be useful with Accounts Push, it would require either of the following: